GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a GMC Savana are $1,154 a year for full coverage.
-Comprehensive insurance costs around $206 a year, collision costs $330, and liability coverage costs $460.
-Buying just liability costs as little as $510 a year, with insurance for high-risk drivers costing $2,492 or more.
-Teen drivers receive the highest rates at $4,524 a year or more.
+Comprehensive costs an estimated $206 a year, collision insurance costs $330, and liability insurance is $460.
+A liability-only policy costs around $510 a year, and high-risk insurance costs around $2,492.
+Teens receive the highest rates at up to $4,524 a year.

 Average premium for full coverage: $1,154

-These estimates include $500 deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
+Full coverage includes $500 policy deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
 Rates are averaged for all states and Savana trim levels.

 Price Range by Coverage and Risk

-For the normal driver, prices range go from as low as $510 for the bare minimum liability coverage to a high of $2,492 for high-risk insurance.
+For an average driver, prices range range from as low as $510 for your basic liability-only policy to a high of $2,492 for a driver required to buy high-risk insurance.

 Price Range by Location

-These examples show why it is important to compare rates for a specific zip code and risk profile, rather than using price averages.
+These examples show why it is important to compare rates quotes for a targeted area and risk profile, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.